Free Contractor Guide · No Email Required

 ⏱ Do you know how long it takes to correct a rejected COI — and what that costs you?

 How to fix this: Build your policy with blanket additional insured and blanket waiver of subrogation endorsements from day one.
-These blanket endorsements cover any party without requiring individual additions, so any COI request can be fulfilled same-day.
+These blanket endorsements cover any party without requiring individual additions, so any COI request can be fulfilled immediately.

 4